just-oblivious/swimpeek/README.md

 ## Limitations

 - Only Turbine content is supported, legacy content is ignored;
-- Laneview was developed with Turbine v25.2.1 in mind, there's no guarantee that this tool keeps working for newer releases;
+- SwimPeek was developed with Turbine v25.2.1 in mind, there's no guarantee that this tool keeps working for newer releases;
 - This tool was created by ~~reading the tea leaves~~ analyzing API responses, the output may not be 100% accurate.